Subani7181/Subani7181/README.md

 ## 🧑‍💼 About Me

-As a passionate Data Analyst with hands-on experience in the end-to-end data lifecycle, I thrive on uncovering actionable insights and driving business value.
-My expertise spans Python (Pandas, NumPy, Matplotlib), SQL, Power BI, Excel, and Google Sheets, enabling me to transform raw data into compelling visualizations and data-driven strategies.
+A results-driven Data Analyst dedicated to transforming raw data into actionable insights and business value.
+My expertise covers the full data lifecycle, utilizing **Excel**, **Google Sheets**, **Python (Pandas, NumPy, Matplotlib, Scikit-learn, Seaborn)**, **SQL**, and **Power BI** to create compelling data-driven strategies.

-With a B.Tech in Computer Science and Engineering (IoT), I have also demonstrated team leadership by managing a team of six in developing an automated E-Challan Enforcement System as my final year project.
-I am seeking to apply my technical and collaborative skills to a challenging role in data analytics.
+With a B.Tech in Computer Science and Engineering (IoT) and a proven ability to lead, I managed a team of six to develop an automated E-Challan Enforcement System for my final year project.
+Seeking a challenging **data analytics** role where I can leverage my technical and collaborative skills to contribute to impactful projects.

 ---